Chinese Water Dragon Underwater Breather

 Chinese Water Dragons have a unique ability to absorb oxygen through their skin, which allows them to thrive in their aquatic habitats.
 This remarkable adaptation sets them apart from many other reptiles and even aquatic animals.
 Their skin is rich in capillaries that are close to the surface, making it easy for oxygen and carbon dioxide to exchange directly with the surrounding water.

 The skin of Chinese Water Dragons contains many oxygen-absorbing cells, making them highly efficient at extracting oxygen from water.
 This is crucial for their survival, especially when they’re submerged for extended periods.
-Some individuals can stay underwater for up to 45 minutes, which is remarkable considering the challenges of getting oxygen while submerged.
+This is remarkable considering the challenges of getting oxygen while submerged.

 Submersion Benefits